 So, you need to know your enemies and become familiar with the tools that you have at your disposal.
 Most importantly, you’re going to want to get good at using the grappling hook.
 It can get you out of a tough situation quickly, and it can also get you to a safe spot where you can pick off enemies from a distance, rather than assaulting them head-on.
 Once you obtain some of the more powerful weapons, this becomes less of an issue, but it’s still a bad idea to go charging into a cave full of baddies, because even a well-armed player can become overwhelmed quickly.

-There is no life-bar.
-Instead, any damage you take manifests itself as cracks appearing around the screen, representing the astronaut’s visor.
+In addition to the health meter, any damage you take manifests itself as cracks appearing around the screen, representing the astronaut’s visor.
 When you’re very close to death, blood spatters will begin appearing as well, letting you know that it’s time to pull back and look for a crack-mending blood-cleaning health restorative.
 Fortunately, your health is restored between levels as well, so you don’t have to scour the entire level for health if you only managed to limp to the exit.
 Weapons, ammunition, and fuel do not carry over from level to level, however, so don’t be afraid to let loose… Gather ye blood sprays while ye may.

 Something we don’t see too often in action-adventure games these days is a lives system, but it’s in place here, which means you can’t simply rely on the comfort and safety of infinite continues or instant quickloads.
 You start each level with a set number of lives, which can only be increased by finding 1UPs in the environment.
 This adds a bit of extra tension to the game, as you might have to repeat a sizeable chunk of gameplay if you don’t tread cautiously.
 Combine this with the relative frailty of the astronaut, and even a small handful of enemies could be your undoing.